 Introduction

 For a grocery retailer, forecasting sales for every product in the store accurately is the basis for many management decisions.
 The accurate forecasts directly help to reduce the product stockholding costs while matching consumers’ demand to produce higher profits.
 A good forecasting system also allows retailers to simulate the results of their different promotional mixes, and then optimize the promotional schedules (Levy et al. 2004, Zhang et al. 2008).
-Forecast很重要

 Grocery retailers rely heavily on accurate sales forecasts when making business decisions in a wide range of areas including marketing, production, inventory, and finance etc. (Mentzer and Bienstock, 1998).
 In the long term, they need the sales forecast of a whole product category (e.g. Beer) for capital investment decisions, and the sales forecast of a brand (e.g. Carlsberg) as a form of negotiation power with the manufacturer (Drèze et al. 1994).
 In the short term, retailers need the sales forecast of each individual product (i.e. at the SKU level) to reduce the related stockholding cost and also match consumers’ demand, which subsequently bring them higher profits.
 An advanced forecasting system is also believed to have the capacity of delivering conditional forecasts, i.e. to allow retailers to simulate the forecast results based on different promotional plans so that they can then optimize their promotional schedules (Levy et al. 2004, Zhang et al. 2008).
 In this paper, we focus on the short terms forecasts at the SKU level.